firstdraft/guides/permanent-programs.md

-# Permanent Programs
+# A Sneak Peek: Permanent Programs

-Now that you're comfortable writing some Ruby, let's learn how to write some real programs!
+Now that you've gotten your feet wet writing some Ruby expressions in the `rails console`, let's get a sneak peek at how this is going to let us build dynamic web apps!

 It's not very much fun typing commands over and over into `rails console`, only to have them forever lost if you close Terminal.
 So let's write them down permanently into a source code file, just like you did with your HTML.